Title

 An amendment to the Comprehensive Agrarian Reform Program in the Philippines, Republic Act No. 8532 provides additional funding for CARP implementation until 2008, with sources including sales of assets, recovered ill-gotten wealth, and foreign aid grants.

-• Proceeds from sales of the Assets Privatization Trust.
+• Proceeds of the sales of the Assets Privatization Trust.

-• Receipts from assets recovered and sales of ill-gotten wealth through the Presidential Commission on Good Government.
+• All receipts from assets recovered and from sales of ill-gotten wealth recovered through the Presidential Commission on Good Government.

-• Proceeds from the disposition of government properties abroad, allocated specifically for financing production credits, infrastructure, and related support services.
+• Proceeds of the disposition of the properties of the Government in foreign countries, for the specific purposes of financing production credits, infrastructure, and other support services required by CARP.

-• Income and collections generated from agrarian reform operations and programs by CARP implementing agencies.
+• All income and collections arising from the agrarian reform operations, projects, and programs of CARP implementing agencies.

-• A portion of official foreign aid grants and concessional financing to the Philippines earmarked for production financing, credits, infrastructure, and support services.
+• A portion of amounts accruing to the Philippines from all sources of official foreign aid grants and concessional financing from all countries, to be used for the specific purposes of financing production credits, infrastructures, and other support services required by CARP.

 • Yearly appropriations of no less than Three billion pesos (P3,000,000,000.00) from the General Appropriations Act.